Updated on: May 26, 2025

 Passwords vs. Passkeys — What Is the Future of Password Managers?

 Passwords play a crucial role in our online lives, yet they have limitations.
 Even the strongest passwords can be vulnerable to phishing attacks and data breaches.
-Plus, it’s easy to forget a password — although password managers help, you’ll still need to remember a master password to access all others, which can be challenging.
+Plus, it’s easy to forget a password — although password managers help, you’ll still need to remember a master password to access all others, which is still vulnerable to keyloggers.
+Besides, remembering even a single password can be challenging.

 Passkeys are a secure and convenient alternative to traditional passwords.
 When you sign up for a service that uses passkeys, you won’t be asked to pick a username or a password.
 Instead, the site or app will generate a unique set of connected passkeys — one public and one private.